Join The Nation for a week of educational and cultural exchange in Havana, Cuba!

 - Enjoy the beautiful Viñales Valley, staying in a private home for one night of dining and interaction with your Cuban family hosts, tour a bucolic private farm, and join the local townspeople for their nightly party in the town center.

 - Explore La Habana Vieja, the oldest neighborhood in Havana, and discover Morro Castle, one of the oldest and most important Spanish forts anywhere in the Americas.

 - Visit the Latin American Medical School, where Cuba trains thousands of doctors from all over the world, and the prestigious University of Havana for a private tour of the grounds and classrooms.

 - Enjoy private music and dance performances all week long at venues throughout Cuba, and savor the tastes of traditional Cuban food at the island’s finest restaurants and markets.

 - AND much more!

-For almost two decades Charles Bittner has served as The Nation‘s Academic Liaison, representing the magazine and organizing panels at academic conferences throughout the country.
-He has hosted four previous Nation trips to Cuba and teaches in the sociology department at St. John’s University.
+For almost two decades Charles Bittner has served as The Nation‘s Academic Liaison.
+He’s hosted five previous Nation trips to Cuba and teaches in the sociology department at St. John’s University.

 A portion of the proceeds will support The Nation‘s journalism